Why men need it for fertility and testicular function

 - Age – FSH increases slightly with age

-- Anabolic steroids suppress the body's own FSH production (regardless of whether it's medically supervised TRT or misuse).
+- Anabolic steroids – suppress the body's own FSH production (whether medically supervised TRT or abuse)

 - Medications and environmental toxins

-How can an imbalanced FSH level be treated?
+How can an unbalanced FSH level be treated?

-- In cases of primary testicular failure : No direct therapy is possible – sperm preservation may be an option.
+- For primary testicular failure: No direct therapy possible – possibly sperm cryopreservation

-- In cases of central hormonal suppression : stress reduction, dietary changes, micronutrients
+- For central hormone suppression: Stress reduction, dietary changes, micronutrients

-- If TRT is planned : ensure fertility, if necessary TRT in combination with recombinant FSH, or TRT with SERMs (e.g. Tamoxifen, Clomiphene) instead of testosterone.
+- For planned TRT: Preserve fertility, possibly TRT in combination with recombinant FSH, or TRT with SERMs (e.g., tamoxifen, clomiphene) instead of testosterone

-- For couples wishing to conceive : Combination of hCG + recombinant FSH in reproductive medicine
+- For desire to have children: Combination of hCG + recombinant FSH in reproductive medicine

-Men planning testosterone therapy should definitely measure their FSH levels beforehand and discuss their options for preserving fertility.
+Men planning testosterone replacement therapy should definitely have their FSH level checked beforehand and discuss their options for preserving fertility.

 Conclusion

-FSH is a key regulatory hormone for male fertility and is often underestimated in the diagnosis of hormonal disorders.
-It provides valuable clues as to whether the problem lies in the testicles themselves or in their hormonal regulation .
+FSH is a central control hormone for male fertility and is often underestimated in the diagnosis of hormonal disorders.
+It provides valuable information on whether the problem lies in the testicles themselves or in hormonal control.

-For men who wish to have children, experience loss of libido, or are planning testosterone therapy, a current FSH level is essential as part of a comprehensive hormone check.
+For men with unfulfilled desire to have children, loss of libido, or planned testosterone therapy, a current FSH value as part of a holistic hormone check is indispensable.

-Tip: Have your FSH levels checked along with testosterone, LH, and SHBG with the TRT Check from Adon Health – conveniently from home.
-For more information about testosterone levels, read our blog post on understanding testosterone levels or listen to our podcast episode with Andreas Scholz!
+Tip: Have your FSH level checked together with testosterone, LH, and SHBG in the TRT Check by Adon Health – conveniently from home.
+For more knowledge about testosterone levels, read our blog post on understanding testosterone levels or listen to our podcast episode with Andreas Scholz!